-3 Virgil's Aeneid attributes the origin of the gens Julia (the family of Caesar and Augustus) to Aeneas of Troy.
+&lt;sup>3 Virgil's Aeneid attributes the origin of the gens Julia (the family of Caesar and Augustus) to Aeneas of Troy.
 In Ariosto's Orlando Furioso, a poem dealing with the Carolingian cycle, Bradamante and Ruggero are supposed to be the founders of the Este family.

-4 Egyptians themselves estimated their own antiquity to be even older than that claimed by Herodotus [4].
+&lt;sup>4 Egyptians themselves estimated their own antiquity to be even older than that claimed by Herodotus [4].

-5 Even the demise of Santorini could have contributed to inspire the story (supposing that Plato knew about it).
+&lt;sup>5 Even the demise of Santorini could have contributed to inspire the story (supposing that Plato knew about it).

-6 Although Diodorus probably knew the Platonic Dialogues, he does not seem to have drawn from them.
+&lt;sup>6 Although Diodorus probably knew the Platonic Dialogues, he does not seem to have drawn from them.
 His main source about Atlantis, quoted by Diodorus himself, was Dionysius, almost certainly Scytobrachion, a mythographer of Mytilene who lived and taught in Alexandria in the second century BC.

-period, the end of the Ice Age?
+This is the key problem with the story: this was the end of the Ice Age, a time before agriculture when humans were still engaged in hunting and gathering, and therefore an unlikely time for an 'advanced' human society like the one described by Plato.
+What do we know about this crucial period, the end of the Ice Age?
 Are there any environmental factors which could help us explain elements of the myth of Atlantis, in particular its destruction by flooding and earthquake/volcanic eruption?